coinevo/documents/docs/es/commands/README.md

 ### syncwithvalidationinterfacequeue

 Hidden command.
 Waits for all the asynchronous validation queues (for the blockchain, mempool, etc.) to complete.
 For use by developers.
-Qtum-qt returns ìnullî, qtumd returns nothing.
+Evo-qt returns ìnullî, evod returns nothing.

 ```
 syncwithvalidationinterfacequeue